StefanSchade/TaleForge/README.md

 ## Contribution

 Contributions and feedback are welcome!
 Whether you're interested in Rust, game development, software architecture, or AI-assisted coding, your insights and contributions can help shape the project's direction.

----

-This `README.md` provides a comprehensive overview of the project, its goals, and its current state, intended for collaborators, contributors, or anyone interested in the project's development journey.